Why I Recommend Decluttering At The Speed Of Life

 I was drawn to it during a difficult season in my life, health wise and relationally, when distracting myself with “stuff” was easier!
 However, what I originally saw as potential value became overwhelming clutter, once in my home!

 An amazing bargain that makes my life more difficult isn’t an amazing bargain at all.Dana K White, Decluttering At The Speed Of Life

 This is where Decluttering At The Speed of Life gets really practical.
 After talking about a decluttering mindset, Dana then gives you step by step decluttering instructions for every room in your home as well as decluttering tips pertinent to that specific space.

 While Marie Kondo, in The Magic Of Tidying Up strongly advocates decluttering your home, by category starting first with your clothing, Dana suggests starting with obvious visible clutter.
 Why?
 You can see progress immediately which will give you motivation to keep going.

-There is no stuff put aside in keep piles or keep boxes to deal with later.
-So the house doesn’t become more messy in the process of decluttering.
+There is no stuff put aside in keep piles to deal with later so the house doesn’t become more messy in the process of decluttering.

 How To Help Family And Friends Declutter

-This is practical decluttering advice that can be applied to helping older family members, kids or even friends declutter.
+There is also practical decluttering advice that can be applied to helping older family members, kids or even friends declutter.